cncf/wg-serverless/workflow/spec/spec.md

 Some of the many benefits using workflows in serverless applications include:

-- Allow developers to fucus on business requirements and not orchestration logic.
+- Allow developers to focus on business requirements and not orchestration logic.
 - Externalize cross-cutting concerns such as parallel execution, branching, timeouts, compensation, callbacks, etc. thus allowing clear focus on business requirements in functions.
 - Greatly reduce the amount of code developers have to write, maintain, and test.